john-philipp/pretty-ros2-responses/readme.md

 Types are included at the top-level to avoid further nesting of the data, as well as  looking for matching braces in possibly nested JSON.

+In case the data already includes key `_type` and the `-i` option is passed, we'll run into a repeated key error.
+If you want to keep the type prefix, you can rename the type key via env variable `PR_T` and/or option `-t`.

 Is there another way to pretty ROS2 messages.
 Probably.
 I personally feel JSON should be default.